Design Conditions for Intra-Group Learning of Sequence-Level Rewards: Token Gradient Cancellation: Method: a decoupled group-relative gradient estimator aligned with the structural proposition

-The second transformation does not require equal $\widetilde{w}_i$ values but applies a \emph{minimal disturbance reweighting} within the group to suppress systematic biases induced by sequence coupling.
-This is achieved by minimizing the correlation between weight vectors and advantage vectors in the inner product sense.
-The standard form is the orthogonal projection (in the stop-gradient sense):
+The second transformation does not require the effective token modulations to be equal.
+Instead, it imposes a \emph{minimal-perturbation reweighting} within the group to suppress systematic bias induced by sequence coupling.
+For a shared-token position $t^\star$, let

-If non-negativity constraints are required, the Positive Orth-Proj/QP or its closed-form approximation in Appendix~\ref{sec:gvpo} can be used.